ProjectRecommend/docs/design-docs/Suraj/SRS_Suraj.md

 ## 1.1 Purpose

-Project Recommend is project to provide recommendation on your offline music collection that you have in your computer locally.
+Project Recommend is a project to provide recommendation on your offline music collection that you have in your computer locally.
 This document describes Full system but it's emphasis is on Core part of system aka recommendation system